08dipshikha/CppND-Capstone-Snake-Game/README.md

 > One member function in an inherited class overrides a virtual base class member function.
 The BaseController abstract class is inherited by the Controller class and hence multiple controllers can be used.

-> All class member functions document their effects, either through function names, comments, or formal documentation.
-Member functions do not change program state in undocumented ways.

 The class controller from `controller.h` inherits from abstract class `BaseController.h`.

 ### 4